-Additional treatment options depend on the severity and location of anal warts.
-These other treatments include:
+Other treatment options may be used depending on the severity and location of anal warts.
+These treatments include:

-- Cryotherapy: Liquid nitrogen is used to freeze the warts.
-After freezing, the wart falls off.
+- Cryotherapy.
+This procedure uses liquid nitrogen to freeze the warts.
+After freezing, the warts fall off.

-- Electrocautery: An electric current is used to burn off the warts.
+- Electrocautery.
+In this procedure, doctors use an electric current to burn off the warts.

-- Laser treatments: Energy is transmitted from an intense light.
-This technique is often limited to use for difficult cases.
+- Laser treatments.
+Laser therapy uses energy transmitted from an intense light.
+This technique is typically used only for difficult cases.

-Most patients are uncomfortable for a few days after surgical treatment of anal warts.
-Pain medication may be prescribed.
+After electrocautery, cryotherapy, or surgical treatment of anal warts, most people are uncomfortable for a few days.
+To help ease the discomfort, your doctor may prescribe pain medication.
 Your ability to work or perform normal activities varies depends on the extent of your treatment.

 Anal warts are not life threatening, and in most cases, don’t turn into cancer.
 However, HPV can linger in your body, causing anal warts to recur.